 → Use Cash or Tightly Control Your Credit

-It’s much easier to spend money with a credit card than cash, so consider using cash for more purchases.
+It’s much easier to spend money with a credit card than cash, so consider using cash or debit cards for more purchases.

 When you buy with cash, you can only spend as much money as you have with you, limiting your ability to overspend.
 The logic appears sound: if you only use cash, you can’t spend what you don’t have.